okeeffed/developer-notes/manual/Design-Patterns/Design-Patterns.md

 ## Structural Patterns

-Structural design patterns ease the design by identifying a simple way to realize relationships among entities.
+Structural design patterns ease the design by identifying a simple way to realise relationships among entities.

 ## Resources